jhu-dvrk/dvrk-readthedocs/docs/pages/usage/real.rst

 .. code-block:: bash

    # assuming you are in your configuration files directory
-   ros2 run dvrk_robot dvrk_system sytem-XXX.json # replace XXX with your configuration
+   ros2 run dvrk_robot dvrk_system -j sytem-XXX.json # replace XXX with your configuration

 See also: